alicernc/info/notes.md

     - R test on run numbers - see what those 544116 to 544126 are?
     - these numbers are from TPC presentaion at the recent Tech Board [link](https://indico.cern.ch/event/1202842/contributions/5625704/attachments/2736979/4760271/ASchmah_TPC_TB_19102023_V4.pdf)
     - let's use a longer run? - this however, also depends on the int. rate.
+    - find a run with EMCal for ED including jet in EMCAL
   - calculate the statistcal gain of Run 3 vs. Run 2 (in particular in the central sample)
     - 1.5/nb in PbPb (0.12/nb 10% central in Run 2)
     - 9/pb pp - this is probably only the high-energy?